abieniek03/abieniek03/README.md

 # Hello!👋
 ### ℹABOUT ME

-I'm 19 years old web developer from Poland.
+I'm 19 years beginner old web developer from Poland.

 My journey with web development since summer 2018, but seriously I focused on this at the end of 2021.